Okra Fry ~ Okra Stir Fry

 - Cilantro to garnish

-- Wash okra and let the water drain for 10 – 15 minutes or for few hours if you have time on hand.
+Wash okra and leave it in a colander for 10 – 15 minutes or for few hours to dry.

-- Heat oil in a pan and sauté onions till translucent.
+Heat oil in a nonstick pan and sauté onions till translucent.

-- Add curry leaves, green chilies and sauté for a minute till the curry leaves change color.
+Add curry leaves, green chilies and sauté until curry leaves change color.

-- Add turmeric powder, chili powder, salt and mix well.
+- Next add spices; turmeric powder, chili powder, salt and mix well.

-- Add okra and stir well until the spices coat okra.
+- Add okra and stir until spices coat okra.

-- Cook on high heat for 3-5 minutes so that the okra is nicely roasted.
+Cook on high heat for 3-5 minutes until okra is lightly roasted in oil.